gladiagit/sanger_mate_assembly/README.md

 ```

 5. ace_parser.pl<br>
-The script returns the number of contigs and singlets generated  during the assmebly processs.
+The script returns the number of contigs and singlets generated during the assembly process.
 ```
 perl ace_parser.pl input_ace_file
 ```
 6. blast_paerser_complete.pl<br>
 This script is not directly part of the assembly pipeline but can be used for identifying the assembled sequences by parsing the results file from a BLAST job against NCBI's NR database.
-The command example bellow exemplies a couple of the parsing options of the script that can be used for automated identification of the sequences.
+The command example bellow exemplifies a couple of the parsing options of the script that can be used for automated identification of the sequences.
 ```
 perl blast_parser_complete.pl blast_result_file\n
                               [-bhit_species_dist:[eval]:outputfile:[species]]